solhuebner/ID-42-Sirene/README.md

 2016 - JUSTIN CYR - JO3RI

-Thanks to MLXXXP for his help on switching from ARGlib to the Arduboy 2 library
+Thanks to MLXXXp for his help on switching from ARGlib to the Arduboy 2 library

 Game License: MIT : https://opensource.org/licenses/MIT